ZainabFadil/AirBnB_clone/README.md

 Welcome to the AirBnB clone project!
-Before starting, please read the AirBnB concept page module
-Welcome to the AirBnB clone    to validate all our classes and storage engine
+Before starting, please read the AirBnB concept page module to the AirBnB clone    to validate all our classes and storage engine